-To edit an existing role, click on it to access that role's settings.
-To create a new role, click on the green "add role" button above the list:
+To edit an existing role, select that role.
+To create a new role, select add role:

 This sets a name for this particular role (Sales, Account Manager, Worthless Peon, etc).
 It’s a good idea to name it based on the position of the team member using this role.

 Here is where you can set permissions for non-proposal-related things in Proposify.